Adarsh78513/AP_Assignments/A3_2020274/ReadMe.txt

 2. Create matrices of requested matrix-types and label them with appropriate matrix-types. >> create
 3. Display all the matrix-type labels of a requested matrix. >> type a (here a is the matrix ID)
-4. Perform addition, subtraction, multiplication & division. >> a + b or a - b or a * b....here a and b are the matrix ID
+4. Perform addition, subtraction, multiplication & division. >> a + b or a - b or a * b
-5.
+	(here a and b are the matrix ID)
+5. Perform element-wise operations. >> a.*b and a./b
+	(here a and b are the matrix ID)	**The commands are similar to that in MATLAB
 6. Transpose matrices.>> tra a
 	(here a is the matrix ID)
 7. Inverse matrices.>>inv a
 	(here a is the matrix ID)
-8. Compute means: row-wise mean, column-wise mean, mean of all the elements. >> mean
+8. Compute means: row-wise mean, column-wise mean, mean of all the elements. >> mean mean r (row wise mean) mean c (Column wise mean) mean a (mean of all the elements)
 9. Compute determinants. >> det a
 	(here a is the matrix ID)
 10. Compute (A + transpose of A) for a matrix A. >> st a